 A presentation of the good, the bad, and the wonderful aspects of one family’s journey through the health care system

 While on a bicycling vacation in 2003, CJ Johnson, wife of well-known author, speaker and corporate culture expert Larry Johnson was involved in an accident that changed their world.
 Despite wearing a helmet, CJ sustained a closed-head injury that put her in a coma for eight weeks, and a persistent vegetative state for seven months.
-Going from hospitalization in intensive care, to skilled nursing facilities to home health care, CJ and Larry experienced first-hand what it’s like to be served by care takers, technicians, nurses, doctors, therapists, administrators.
+Going from hospitalization in intensive care, to skilled nursing facilities to home health care, CJ and Larry experienced first-hand what it’s like to be served by caregivers, technicians, nurses, doctors, therapists, administrators.

 This presentation is Larry’s personal story about that journey.
 It is guaranteed to touch the hearts of the audience and make them glad they have chosen their noble profession.